rcc-uchicago/user-guide/docs/ssh/main.md

     In compliance with the University of Chicago security guidelines, 2FA is required with limited exceptions.
 If you believe you have a justifiable need for SSH key-based authentication (only PIs), please [contact our helpdesk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support){:target='_blank'} and describe your situation.
 Once your request is received, the RCC security team will review it, and we will follow up with you as soon as possible.

 !!! note
     There are 2 or more login nodes on each cluster to share the workload from all the login users.
-You can land on one of the login nodes depending on their workload condition at the time.
-You may choose to log in a specific login node, e.g. `midway2-login2.rcc.uchicago.edu`, but it is typically not necessary.
+You can land on one of the login nodes depending on their workload conditions at the time.
+You may choose to log in to a specific login node, e.g. `midway2-login2.rcc.uchicago.edu`, but it is typically discouraged.

 ### Compute nodes
 Compute nodes are designed to perform computationally intensive work.
 There is no Internet access on these nodes.
 To perform calculations or run simulations on the compute nodes, you need to submit job scripts to the queue via the ```sbatch``` command or via the ```sinteractive``` command to log into the allocated nodes  directly.
 More information is given in [this page](../slurm/main.md).